singhdivyank/Quantum/README.md

 ### Three qubit gates
 1. CCNOT gate / **Toffoli gate**

-It is a universal gate only when combined woth a single qubit Hadamard gate
+It is a universal gate only when combined with a Hadamard gate

 **Truth table**: